 |Access||You may request confirmation as to whether or not your personal data is being processed and, if so, you can obtain access to your personal data included in Grifols' files.|

-You may exercise, when appropriate, your data protection rights by sending Grifols a written communication using the relevant address detailed here indicating as subject matter of the communication "Videosurveillance/Access Control".
-For these purposes, Grifols may request a copy of your ID card/passport in force or any other valid document evidencing your identity.
+You may exercise, when appropriate, the data protection rights by sending a written communication to Grifols at firstname.lastname@example.org with the subject line "Videosurveillance and Access Control".
+To that end, Grifols may request a copy of your ID card/passport in force or any other valid document that proves your identity.